Train Once for All: A Transitional Approach for Efficient Aspect Sentiment Triplet Extraction: The Trans-AOPE/ASTE Model

 Table \ref{tab:symbolic_actions} provides a symbolic illustration of how the symbolic state is constructed and utilized.
 Take the sentence "Gourmet food is delicious" as an example.
 Table \ref{tab:state_changes1} demonstrates the process of moving tokens from the buffer to the stack, deciding whether they should be merged into a single entity or removed, and finally evaluating them for relation formation.
 It is important to note that the set of actions shown in the figure is not the only way to extract the "Gourmet food" and "delicious" aspect-opinion pair.
-The alternative solution for parsing the sentence is shown in Appendix \ref{tab:state_changes2}.
+An alternative approach use the stack's capacity of holding multiple tokens, moving "is" to the stack ($\beta_3 \rightarrow \sigma_3$) before merging "Gourmet" and "food" ({$[\sigma_1, \sigma_2, \sigma_3] \rightarrow [\sigma_{1\&2}, \sigma_3]$}).